toystars/react-native-multiple-select/README.md

 ## Usage
 Note: Ensure to add and configure [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to your project before using this package.

+You can clone and try out the [sample](https://github.com/toystars/RN-multiple-select-sample) app.

 The snippet below shows how the component can be used